 "This Weekend" closes the album out on a positive, triumphant note, and feels earned after the previous two songs, but it would feel far more cathartic if the entirety of the album had been more consistent with the sound and mood of the first six tracks.
 So in the end--wait, my arms are tired from repeatedly hitting this stupid horse that can't fight back because it's dead and bloated--okay, so in the end, I truly believe that Panic could have been considered an underground, underrated classic, a dark gem in MxPx's otherwise bright discography, but instead it only comes off as a lesser jewel in a crown full of far finer stones.
 Stones, man.

 Hey, this review has a promised, but brief second part, and that's talking about stuff that happened ten years ago.
 A few weeks before Panic was released, I was in a deep depression, unemployed, and alone in my parents' empty house in the middle of nowhere.
-I had almost completely forgotten about MxPx, but one night I happened upon the Fuse channel, which in 2005 was all about showing rock videos (Fuse, G4, and Wonder Showzen were my dawgs that summer), and I saw MxPx riding out to me from the desert.
+I had almost completely forgotten about MxPx, but one night I happened upon the Fuse channel, which in 2005 was all about showing rock videos (Fuse, G4, Wonder Showzen, and Degrassi: The Next Generation were my dawgs that summer), and I saw MxPx riding out to me from the desert.

 The sound of "Heard That Sound" gave me a ton of hope, even if the album itself didn't exactly whet my whistle.